Emanuel Santos: Description and history

-The bronze sculpture depicting Portuguese professional footballer Cristiano Ronaldo was sculpted by Santos.
-Santos said the bust took between two and three weeks to complete, and was "not as simple as it seems" to create.
+The original bust was said by Santos to take between two and three weeks to complete, and was "not as simple as it seems" to create.
 He based his work on photographs of Ronaldo, who was unavailable to model in person.
-According to the sculptor, Ronaldo saw pictures of the proposed bust and only requested small adjustments to make his appearance more youthful.
+According to Santos, Ronaldo saw pictures of the proposed bust and only requested small adjustments to make his appearance more youthful.
 Santos recalled: He only asked for some wrinkles that gave him a certain expression in his face when he's about to laugh to be changed...
 He said it made him look older and asked for it to be thinned out a bit to make it smoother and more jovial.
 But they gave it the go-ahead and they liked what they saw.

 The sculpture was unveiled by Ronaldo on March 29, 2017, as part of an official ceremony to rename Maderia Airport to Cristiano Ronaldo International Airport.
 The reportedly "bizarre" and "eccentric" event was also attended by the nation's president, Marcelo Rebelo de Sousa, and prime minister, António Costa, who unveiled a commemorative plaque together, as well as dozens of other guests and hundreds of fans.
 It was intended to remain on permanent display outside the airport's terminal entrance.